GRAAL-Research/deepparse/README.md

 Use deepparse to

-- Use the pre-trained models to parse multinational addresses with or without attention mechanism,
+- parse multinational address using one of our pre-trained models with or without attention mechanism,
-- retrain our pre-trained models on new data to parse multinational addresses,
+- retrain our pre-trained models on new data to improve parsing on specific country address patterns,
-- retrain our pre-trained models with your own prediction tags easily,
+- retrain our pre-trained models with new prediction tags easily,
-- retrain a new seq2seq addresses parsing models easily.
+- train a new seq2seq addresses parsing models easily using a new model configuration.

 Read the documentation at [deepparse.org](https://deepparse.org).